hdanziger/ice-cream-cli-project/README.md

 #ice-cream-cli-project

-find the local ice cream parlors nearest you!
-This ruby gem provides a CLI to locate all the ice cream shops within your zipcode
+find ice cream specials from the top ice cream parlors!
+This ruby gem provides a CLI to collect all current ice cream specials